 Mild/moderate Scalp Folliculitis can be treated with an array of at-home treatments.
 These include:

 Ideal if your scalp folliculitis is present around the hairline, washing with an antibacterial soap twice a day and gently drying with a clean town is a good way to reduce the likelihood of the infection spreading.
 Ensure you wash with lukewarm water as hot water can cause further irritation.
+Antidandruff shampoos containing antifungal agents such as ketoconazole or ciclopirox can sometimes also be helpful.

 Soothing Creams and Antibacterial Ointments

 Using Cortisone cream on the affected area can help to soothe inflammation and itch of scalp folliculitis.
 To help target the bacteria, topical antibiotic ointments are ideal and are easily available at pharmacies and supermarkets.
+Using a warm compress on the affected area is also a good way to relieve discomfort and assist with draining any pus from sores.

 Due to Scalp Folliculitis being a bacterial based infection, good scalp hygiene is essential in preventing it’s spread and recurring flare-ups.
 Washing hats, headscarves and other garments which come in regular contact with your scalp will limit your chance of the infection returning.
 Once the infection has subsided, it is essential to wash your scalp regularly to prevent the build-up of products and oils which can commonly irritate hair follicles.